viperproject/gobra-book/src/01/loops-range.md

 These data structures pose additional challenges, as they may be concurrently accessed, and thus, we need to employ permissions when reasoning about them.
 Gobra does not support range clauses for integers, strings, and functions.

-Here we refactor the `LinearSearch` example from the section on [loop invariants](./loops-invariant.md) to use a for-range loop.
+Here, we refactor the `LinearSearch` example from the section on [loop invariants](./loops-invariant.md) to use a for-range loop.
 The contract is left unchanged, but Gobra reports an error:
 ``` go does_not_verify
 const N = 10